 This week’s topic is selecting the right booth space location on a show floor.

-- Sell booth space to exhibitors
+- Market and sell booth space to exhibitors

 - Market the show and sign up attendees for the event.